srezn9/project-app-nest/README.md

 - Smooth page transitions
 - Modern UI using Tailwind CSS and DaisyUI
 - Toast notifications for user feedback
-- SEO optimized with React Helmet
+- SEO optimized with React Helmet async
 - Swiper slider for featured apps carousel

 ## NPM Packages Used